jowin-henry/MLflowAWS/README.md

 # 🚀 MLflow on AWS Setup

-This guide helps you quickly deploy an MLflow tracking server on AWS using an EC2 instance and S3 for artifact storage.
+**Goal** : To deploy an MLflow tracking server on AWS using an EC2 instance and S3 for artifact storage.

 ---